CausewayDigital/Minecraft-EE-MakeCode/tutorials/cyber-kingdom/firewall/firewall_3.md

 ## Stop the virus
+A different type of malware is coming!
 Add another rule to stop the virus.
 Can you see anything that might help us distinguish between a villager and a virus?
 Remember, you can press the < (back) button to check the lookout view again.